 The ancient city of Polonnaruwa in Sri Lanka, the Thousand Pagodas at Pagan in Burma, the imperial city of Angkor Wat in Cambodia, the holy temples of Borobudur and Prambanan in Java are all testimony to the classical cultures of Dvipantara.

-All names of places in Southeast Asia are Sanskrit in origin.
-Jeyapora is a derivation of the name Jaipur.
-Aranya Prathet in Thailand is simply ‘the jungle province’ or Aranya Pradesh.
+All names of places in Southeast Asia are of Sanskrit origin.
+For example Aranya Prathet in Thailand means ‘the jungle province’ or Aranya Pradesh.

 The political cultures of Java, Cambodia, Burma, and Thailand today still reflect the heritage of early kingdoms in which Indian religious concepts were welded to local traditions.